What Is Secondary Acute Myeloid Leukemia?

 Radiation therapy for cancer can also raise your risk for secondary AML.
 Doctors aren’t sure whether the small amount of radiation exposure you get from imaging tests like CT scans or X-rays might boost your AML risk, but the chances are probably low.

-Diseases like MDS, MPD, and anaplastic anemia affect your body's production of new blood cells and may lead to AML.
+Diseases like MDS, MPD, and aplastic anemia affect your body's production of new blood cells and may lead to AML.

 With MDS, the blood-forming cells in your bone marrow are abnormal.
 In myeloproliferative disorders, your bone marrow makes too many abnormal blood cells.
 And aplastic anemia keeps your body from making enough new blood cells.